MHD Turbulence: A Biased Review: A Reconnection Primer

 Once nonlinear effects come in, the tearing perturbation becomes subject to ideal-MHD evolution (for $\Pm\gg1$, also to viscous forces).
 This leads to collapse of the $X$-points separating the islands of the tearing perturbation into current sheets \citep{waelbroeck93,jemella03,jemella04}.
 The time scale for this process is the same as that for the Coppi mode's growth \citep{loureiro05} (which, as we have just seen, is the same as the ideal-MHD time scale for a perturbation that is gone nonlinear).
-If we now assume (blithely) that, as a result, the islands circularise while preserving their area in the perpendicular plane, we find the saturated island size to~be \beq \frac{w_\mathrm{sat}}{\lambda}\sim\lt(w k_*^{-1}\rt)^{1/2} \sim (k_*\lambda)^{(n-1)/2}. \eeq For $n=1$, this means that, at the end of the tearing mode's evolution, the associated perturbation finally breaks its scale separation with the equilibrium.
-If $n>1$, presumably it does so later on, in the course of further reconnection within the island chain.
-In fact, even for $n=1$, saturation \exref{eq:circ_island} need not occur right away but, depending on the supply of reconnectable flux, there may be a period of reconnection via a fully nonlinear island chain---this will be described in \apref{app:uls} (in the context of tearing disruption of aligned structures in MHD turbulence, see also further discussion in~\secref{sec:multilayer}), but first I must cover some essential material regarding current sheets and reconnection in them.